junxit/us-congress-bills-110/metadata.md

 - 2008-07-25 — Introduced in Senate
 - 2008-07-25 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S7482)
 - 2008-07-25 — Sponsor introductory remarks on measure.
 (CR S7482-7483)
+- 2008-08-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8015)
+- 2008-08-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8015)
+- 2008-08-01 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S8015)
+- 2008-08-01 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S8015)